Rex-vilain/PILLARS-PORK-BUTCHERY/README.md

-🐖 Pillars Pork Stock & Expense Tracker
+Pillars Pork & Chicken Management App

-This is a Streamlit web app to help manage and track stock, expenses, and profits for a pork business.
-The app supports:
+This is a Flask-based web app for managing daily sales, stock, and expenses for a pork and chicken restaurant.
+It allows you to:

-- Daily entry of sales in categories like pork takeaway, pork ready, ugali, and chips.
+- Record daily sales with itemized input
-- Auto calculation of quantities from prices based on per-kg/item rates.
+- Automatically calculate weight sold based on price/kg
-- Daily expenses tracking.
+- Track expenses
-- Live profit calculation.
+- Choose payment method (Cash or Mpesa)
+- Edit item prices anytime
-- Ability to view past records by selecting a date.
+- Retrieve previous records by date

+Features
+- Daily input form with price and payment method
+- Editable price rates per kg/item
+- Calculates total sales, expenses, and profit
+- Data saved in a JSON file for easy retrieval

+How to Run
+1. Install dependencies
+   pip install -r requirements.txt

+2. Run the app
+   python app.py

+3. Open your browser at http://127.0.0.1:5000/

+---

+requirements.txt

+Flask